Brexit: Trade, customs and VAT FAQ

 The customs regime applies if you are exporting goods to a third country, importing goods from a third country, or transporting goods through a third country.
 Customs duties, if applicable, will be required at the time of entry.

 A third country for trade and customs purposes is a country which is not a member of the European Union, or any other agreement associated with lessening barriers to trade and movement of people such as the European Economic Area (EEA), Customs Union or European Free Trade Area (EFTA).
-If the UK leaves the EU without a deal on 31 October it will automatically become a third country for trade and customs purposes from that date.
+As of 1 January 2021, the UK became a third country for trade and customs purposes.